railsuser2014/openobject-doc-book-en/source/book/3/3_8/statutory_taxes.rst

 To print the balance of accounts or the accounts ledgers you should turn to the Chart of Accounts.
 To do that go to the menu :menuselection:`Financial Management --> Charts --> Charts of Accounts`.

-Select the accounting period you're interested in and click  *Open Charts* , then select one or several accounts for analysis by clicking and highlighting the appropriate line(s).
+Select the accounting period you're interested in and click :guilabel:`Open Charts`, then select one or several accounts for analysis by clicking and highlighting the appropriate line(s).
 Click the  *Print*  button and Open ERP asks you to select either the  *General Ledger* , the  *Account balance* , or an  *Analytic check* .
 If you select an account which has sub-accounts in the hierarchy you can automatically analyze that account and its child accounts.

 .. tip::  Simulated balance